Dean of the Faculty of Arts and Sciences

 Professor of Psychology and Cognitive Science

-Tamar Szabó Gendler is the Dean of the Faulty of Arts and Sciences at Yale University, and the Vincent J. Scully Professor of Philosophy.
+Tamar Szabó Gendler is the Dean of the Faculty of Arts and Sciences at Yale University, and the Vincent J. Scully Professor of Philosophy.
 She has also holds secondary appointments in the Department of Psychology, and in the Humanities and Cognitive Science Programs.
 She holds a BA summa cum laude with Distinction in Humanities and in Mathematics-&-Philosophy from Yale University (1987) and a PhD in Philosophy from Harvard University (1996).

 From 1997-2003, she taught philosophy at Syracuse University as an Assistant and then Associate Professor.
 From 2003-2006, she was Associate Professor of Philosophy at Cornell University and Co-Director of Cornell’s Program in Cognitive Studies.